kl1nton/2_SBA_Practice_Papers/3_SBA_Practice_Paper.md

 ### Q8
 A 12-year-old boy presents to the Emergency Department with spontaneous hip pain and inability to walk.
 You suspect that the patient might have *slipped upper femoral epiphysis* (SUFE).
 Which of the following statements regarding SUFE is CORRECT?

-	A. The incidence of SUFE is approximately 2% - F
+	A. The incidence of SUFE is approximately 2%
-	B. SUFE is commoner in girls than in boys - F
+	B. SUFE is commoner in girls than in boys
 	C. The incidence of bilateral SUFE in children with symptomatic disease is around 10%
 	D. The clinical presentation can be with pain located in the foot
 	E. It can be managed non-operatively
 #### Answer: D. The clinical presentation can be with pain located in the foot - *FALSE* = C. The incidence of bilateral SUFE in children with symptomatic disease is around 10%

-#### Slipped Upper Femoral Epiphysis (SUFE) Facts
+#### Slipped Upper Femoral Epiphysis (SUFE) - LEARN
 - Incidence is 2 per 100 000 of the population
 - Commoner in boys than girls (3:2)
 - Commonly occurs in the 10–15-years age group
 - Associated with hypogonadism, pituitary dysfunction and hypothyroidism
 - Reported incidence of bilateral disease in cases which are symptomatic is 10%
-- Usual presenting symptom is pain in the groin, thigh or knee, and a limp
+- Usual presenting symptom is pain in groin, thigh or knee, and a limp
 - X-rays should include an AP X-ray as well as a frog-lateral to avoid missing a SUFE
 - Cannulated screws are used to fix the femoral head very soon after diagnosis to prevent progression
 - In severe cases where avascular necrosis has occurred, salvage procedures such as osteotomy, joint replacement or arthrodesis may be required.